femtomc/jaxmax/README.md

 ```

 This is a MAX graph, an intermediate representation which can be fed to [MAX's execution engine](https://docs.modular.com/max/api/mojo/engine/) to perform computations.

-## Getting started

-First, [install `magic`](https://docs.modular.com/magic/).
-Then, run `magic install` in the repository.
-This will setup your environment, which you can access via `magic shell`.
-You'll also want to run `magic run kernels` to build the custom MAX kernels provided as part of `juju`.

-Inside the shell, you can run the example snippets using `python examples/basic.py` (for instance).

 ## Composition with JAX transformations